mkolas/take-network/content/post/hello.md

 Take Network is a blog built on the [Hugo](http://gohugo.io) platform.
 I am not yet an expert on static site generators, but after playing around with WordPress it was very quickly apparent that a full database-backed service was probably overkill for a simple blog.
 Hugo seems to be the most popular project in this segment, with its main competitor being Jekyll.

 I originally wanted to host this site locally, but since I already have a number of other services running on my Digital Ocean droplet it was going to be too messy to try to route everything nicely with Apache.
-After a bit of research on my available options, I found a great [guide](https://gohugo.io/hosting-and-deployment/hosting-on-github/) on the Hugo website on how to host via GitHub Pages and folks... it works extremely well.
+After a bit of research on my available options, I found a great [guide](https://gohugo.io/hosting-and-deployment/hosting-on-github/) on the Hugo website on how to host via GitHub Pages and folks-- it works extremely well.
 Namecheap updated my `blog.` sudomain configuration almost instantly and all of the pathing resolved itself "automatically".
 Might want to file this integration under [Black Magic Fuckery](https://www.reddit.com/r/blackmagicfuckery/).

 ## Hugo Tricks